 Cog is a virtual machine designed for Smalltalk and other similar dynamic languages.
-Cog builds on the Squeak virtual machine adding a stack-to-register-mapping just-in-time compiler, aggressive in-line message cacheing and effective optimization of Smalltalk’s first-class activation records.
-Cog is the virtual machine underlying Teleplace’s Croquet-based enterprise virtual collaboration spaces software, the fastest virtual machine for Squeak, and for Gilad Bracha’s Newspeak modular language inspired by Beta and Smalltalk.
+Cog extends the Squeak virtual machine adding a stack-to-register-mapping just-in-time compiler, aggressive in-line message cacheing and effective optimization of Smalltalk’s first-class activation records.
+Cog is the virtual machine underlying 3D ICC’s Croquet-based enterprise virtual collaboration spaces software, and is the fastest virtual machine for Squeak and Pharo.
+Cog is also the development VM for Gilad Bracha’s Newspeak modular language inspired by Beta and Smalltalk.

 Like the original Squeak VM, Cog is implemented and developed in Smalltalk, and translated into a lower-level language to produce the production VM.
 Being a Smalltalk program it is a delight to develop.
 Cog is available under the MIT open source license and is unencumbered for commercial deployment.
 Cog lives on github at https://github.com/OpenSmalltalk/vm.
 See README.md for more information on the repository.